PDOK/mapproxy-docker/README.md

 ## Introduction

-This project aims to fulfill two needs:

-1. create a [OGC services](http://www.opengeospatial.org/standards) that are deployable on a scalable infrastructure.
-2. create a useable [Docker](https://www.docker.com) base image.

-Fulfilling the first need the main purpose is to create an Docker base image that eventually can be run on a platform like [Kubernetes](https://kubernetes.io/).

-Regarding the second need, finding a usable Mapproxy Docker image is a challenge.
-Most image rely on old versions of Mapproxy and or Python.
+This project aims to fulfill the need for creating a [Docker](https://www.docker.com) base image that can be used in a scalable infrastructure like [Kubernetes](https://kubernetes.io/) and still is easy to use with a single docker run command.
+That's why we created this docker images containing in which we don't COPY config during the docker build and include "pip install ..  gunicorn uwsgi .."

 ## What will it do

-It will create an Mapproxy application that is easy to use.
-The only thing required to do is to add you own mapproxy.yaml configuration.
+In it simplist form it will create an Mapproxy application that is easy to use.
+The only thing required is to add you own mapproxy.yaml configuration.
+For more complex deployments like docker-compose and/or kubernetes it will provide a starting point in creating multi-container/pods deployments.

 ## Usage